hazik-khalid/PeekMarks/README.md

 # PeekMarks

-**Effortlessly manage and organize bookmarks with visual previews, quick access, and multi. browser compatibility.**
+**Effortlessly manage and organize bookmarks with visual previews, quick access, and multi-browser compatibility.**

 ## Features
 - **Quick Bookmarking**: Save websites instantly with one click.